This blog may contain affiliate links. Read our disclosure policy for more info.

 Sitting on the edge of Banff National Park, Canmore boasts some of Canada’s most impressive mountain peaks and is an outdoor playground for visitors.

 We’ve been lucky enough to visit Canmore on several occasions.
-In fact, we also recently lived in Canmore for a couple of months (I know, lucky us!)
-So, we know all of the best things to do in Canmore, which include:
+In fact, we also recently lived in Canmore for a couple of months (I know, lucky us!).
+So, we know all of the best things to do in Canmore and the top tours, which include:

-- Go Skiing – Located about 55km away from Canmore (a 45-minute drive), Nakiska is a popular ski resort known for its long seasons due to lots of snow.
+- Go Skiing – Located about 55 km (34 miles) away from Canmore (a 45-minute drive), Nakiska is a popular ski resort known for its long seasons due to lots of snow.
 It has 64 trails with four chairlifts and costs $98 CAD for a day pass.
 Skiing is the most popular activity in the winter in Canmore.

-- Hike to Grassi Lakes – Grassi Lakes is also one of the easiest hikes in Canmore at only 5 kilometers long (return) with only a 125-meter elevation gain.
+- Hike to Grassi Lakes – Grassi Lakes is also one of the easiest hikes in Canmore at only 5 kilometers long return (3.1 miles) with only a 125-meter (410 feet) elevation gain.
 This means it’s family-friendly and suitable for most fitness levels.